Allison V-1710

-The Allison V-1710 aircraft engine designed and produced by the Allison Engine Company was the most common US-developed V-12 liquid-cooled engine in service during World War II.
-Versions equipped with turbo-superchargers gave excellent performance at high altitude in the twin-engined Lockheed P-38 Lightning, and turbo-superchargers were also fitted to experimental single-engined fighters with similar results.
+The Allison V-1710 was an American V12 aircraft engine designed and produced by the Allison Engine Company.
+Liquid-cooled, it was the most common US-developed engine of its type in service during World War II.
+Versions equipped with turbochargers (called "turbo-superchargers" at the time) gave excellent performance at high altitude in the twin-engined Lockheed P-38 Lightning, and turbochargers were also fitted to experimental single-engined fighters with similar results.

-The United States Army Air Corps (USAAC) preference for turbo-superchargers early in the V-1710's development program meant that less effort was spent on developing suitable mechanically driven centrifugal superchargers for the Allison V-12 design, as other V-12 designs from friendly nations like the British Rolls-Royce Merlin were already using.
+The United States Army Air Corps (USAAC) preference for turbochargers early in the V-1710's development program meant that less effort was spent on developing suitable mechanically driven centrifugal superchargers for the Allison V12 design, as other V12 designs from friendly nations like the British Rolls-Royce Merlin were already using.

 When smaller-dimensioned or lower-cost versions of the V-1710 were desired, they generally had poor performance at higher altitudes.

 Design and development

 The Allison Division of General Motors began developing an ethylene glycol-cooled engine in 1929 to meet a USAAC need for a modern, 1000 hp, engine to fit into a new generation of streamlined bombers and fighters.
 To ease production, the new design could be equipped with different propeller gearing systems and superchargers, allowing a single production line to build engines for various fighters and bombers.

 The United States Navy (USN) hoped to use the V-1710 in its rigid airships Akron and Macon, but both were equipped with German-built Maybach VL II engines as the V-1710 was still in testing when the Macon was lost in February 1935 (the Akron having been lost in April 1933).
 The USAAC purchased its first V-1710 in December 1932.
 The Great Depression slowed development, and it was not until December 14, 1936, that the engine next flew in the Consolidated XA-11A testbed.
 The V-1710-C6 successfully completed the USAAC 150 hour Type Test on April 23, 1937, at 1000 hp, the first engine of any type to do so.
-The engine was then offered to aircraft manufacturers where it powered the prototype Curtiss XP-37s.
+The engine was then offered to aircraft manufacturers, where it powered the prototype Curtiss XP-37s.
 All entrants in the new pursuit competition were designed around it, powering the Lockheed P-38, Bell P-39 and Curtiss P-40.
-When war material procurement agents from the United Kingdom asked North American Aviation to build the P-40 under license, NAA instead proposed their own improved aircraft design, using the V-1710 in their NA-u73, which became the famed P-51 Mustang.
+When war material procurement agents from the United Kingdom asked North American Aviation to build the P-40 under license, NAA instead proposed their own improved aircraft design, using the V-1710 in their NA-u73, which became the first generation of the famed P-51 Mustang.